zhanglabNKU/eCAMI/README.md

 ```
 python prediction.py -input examples/prediction/input/test.faa -kmer_db CAZyme -output examples/prediction/output/new-output.txt
 ```
 > The test.faa in the `examples/prediction/input` folder will be processed by comparing to the pre-computed k_mer peptides (the k_mer library) in the `CAZyme` folder.
 You will get the prediction results named `new-output.txt` in the `examples/prediction/output` folder.
-You can compare it with the `output.txt` that is already there.<br>
+You can compare it with the `test_pred_cluster_labels.txt` that is already there.<br>
 * In addition, other options for prediction are also available:<br>
   * `-k_mer`: the length of the k_mer peptide to be extracted from the query for comparison against the k_mer peptide library; the length must be the same as the length of the k_mers in the k_mer peptide library (default=8) <br>
   * `-jobs`: the number of CPU processors to use (default=8) <br>